Bryansburn Rangers F.C.: Notable events

 On Sunday 29 March 2015, in the lead up to the UEFA Euro 2016 qualifier between Northern Ireland national football team and Finland national football team, Bryansburns home ground 'Ballywooley' was used as a venue for the fans game between the Northern Ireland and Finland fans teams.
-Former Northern Ireland international Keith Gillespie who made a guest appearance for the Northern Ireland fans team.
-Northern Ireland ran out eventual 3-1 winners.
+Former Northern Ireland international Keith Gillespie who made a guest appearance for the Northern Ireland fans team, along with Finnish Legend Jari Litmanen for the Finland fans team.
+Northern Ireland ran out eventual 3–1 winners.